aniway89/Arctic-node/README.md

 server id = 430de4da

 -- THis commit haave feature that render the file form the server in the file expolor and the navigate through the folder

+modify the pop section do the basic ui and complete the login after this commit going to implement the login to the ui